observIQ/bindplane-agent/docs/installation-linux.md

 **Permissions**

-By default, the `observiq-otel-collector` service runs as the "root" user.
+By default, the `bindplane-agent` service runs as the "root" user.
 Some OpenTelemetry components require root permissions in order to read log files owned by other users.

 It may be desirable to run the collector as an unprivileged user.
 For example, a metrics only collector does not require root access.

 To run the collector as the `observiq-otel-collector` user, you may create a systemd override.

-Run `sudo systemctl edit observiq-otel-collector` and paste the following config:
+Run `sudo systemctl edit bindplane-agent` and paste the following config:
 ```
 [Service]
 User=observiq-otel-collector